Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 using Tizen.Sensor;
 ```

-Main class of the application defined as `Program`.
-In this case the `Program` class derives from the `NUIApplication` object.
-The `Accelerometer` handle is declared in the main class to use it in all lifecycle callbacks. `OnCreate()` method use `Tizen.Log.Info` to print information in `dlogutil` tool.
-To get more information about logging system in the `Tizen` please check [Log Viewer](/application/vstools/tools/logs_viewer.md). `OnCreate()` method initializes the UI and the `Accelerometer` component.
+The main class of the application is defined as `Program`.
+In this case, the `Program` class derives from the `NUIApplication` object.
+The `Accelerometer` handle is declared in the main class to use it in all lifecycle callbacks.
+The `OnCreate()` method uses `Tizen.Log.Info` to print information in `dlogutil` tool.
+For more information on logging system in the `Tizen`, see [Log Viewer](/application/vstools/tools/logs_viewer.md). `OnCreate()` method initializes the UI and the `Accelerometer` component:

 ```csharp
     class Program : NUIApplication